311Volt/axxegro/README.md

 # axxegro

-A C++17 wrapper for [Allegro5](https://github.com/liballeg/allegro5) that aims to combine Allegro's straightforward and intuitive UI with modern C++ safety and lifetime management techniques.
+A C++17 wrapper for [Allegro5](https://github.com/liballeg/allegro5) that aims to combine Allegro's straightforward and intuitive API with modern C++ safety and lifetime management techniques.
 It is not a complete wrapper and exposes the Allegro API to the user rather than redefining every `struct` and `define`; however, the goal for 1.0 is to completely eliminate the need to call any Allegro functions directly.

 Barely anything in here yet, this is work in progress.
-This library is developed in parallel to [lpg-gui](https://github.com/311Volt/lpg-gui) (repo coming soon), which means that features needed for lpg-gui are prioritized.
+This library is developed in parallel to [lpg-gui](https://github.com/311Volt/lpg-gui), which means that features needed for lpg-gui are prioritized.

 # how to build